|

 I was allowed to take a picture of my leaf and had it independently translated.

-It had been written down, in ancient Tamil.
 They were not reading my mind.

 It seems that what and who we think we are, we are not.

-I was told that while the readings are considered to be very accurate up to the present (parabdha karma)
+I was told that while the readings are considered to be very accurate

-which can be changed by the Nadi readings as well as any other action (agama karma and kriyamani karma).
+as well as any other action (agama karma and kriyamani karma).

 I reply, 'Have you ever studied the field?
-How you ever looked into it?
-Have you ever had a reading?'
+Have you ever looked into it?

 but,

-Water is wet and fire will burn, this is not a matter of belief, but, of direct experience
+Water is wet and fire will burn, this is not a matter of belief, but, of direct experience.

 If we know the seed

-we can know the tree, what its fruits will be and the 'parents' of the seed
+we can know the tree, what its fruits will be

-according to the same principle
+According to the same principle

-Astrology does not simplify the world or ones life.
+Astrology does not simplify the world or one's life.

-On the contrary, by throwing light upon the qualities, processes and events of life, it makes them even more mysterious.
+On the contrary, by throwing light (Jyoti) upon the qualities, processes, and events of life,

 We call it 'cause and effect'.